Top tips for your job search

 Another is not having focus to the job search.
 The "I'll take any job" approach doesn't really help you get any job; instead it gives the employer the impression you don't know what you want to do.

-Some students do earnestly work for many hours to perfect their resumes, but then neglect to adequately prepare for interviews or other skills needed.
+Some students do earnestly work for many hours to perfect their resumes, but then don't adequately prepare for interviews or other skills needed.

 Sometimes smart, capable students are derailed by a lack of knowledge of social and interpersonal skills appropriate to the workplace.